valkey-io/valkey-doc/commands/bf.madd.md

 Adds one or more items to a bloom filter.
-If the specified bloom filter does not exist, a bloom filter is created with the provided name with default properties
+If the specified bloom filter does not exist, a bloom filter is created with the provided name with default properties.

 If you want to create a bloom filter with non-default properties, use the `BF.INSERT` or `BF.RESERVE` command.